bonitasoft/bonita-doc/md/jboss-bundle.md

 The JBoss bundle is based on a standard JBoss installation with the following additions:

 * `bin/standalone.conf`: script to configure JVM system properties.
-* `bonita-start.bat`: script to start the bundle on Linux.
+* `bonita-start.bat`: script to start the bundle on Windows.
 * `bonita-start.sh`: script to start the bundle on Linux.
 * `standalone/configuration/standalone.xml`: JBoss context configuration for Bonita BPM Portal.
 It defines data sources used by Bonita BPM Engine.
 * `lib/bonita`: extra libraries needed by Bonita BPM.
 The following libraries are included: Bitronix JTA Transaction Manager, h2, SLF4J (required by Bitronix).
 * `request_key_utils`: script to generate license request keys (Subscription editions only).
-* `standalone/deployments/h2.sar`: application that runs the h2 server.
+* `standalone/deployments/h2.sar`: application that runs the h2 server. (h2 is the default embedded database, not for production)
 * `standalone/deployments/bonita-all-in-one-[version].ear`: Bonita BPM Portal (web application) and EJB3 API.

 ::: info